network-unit-testing-system/nuts/README.md

   test_data: <data used to generate the test cases>
 ...
 ```
-`test_module`: The full path of the python module that contains the test class to be used.
+`test_module`: The full path of the Python module that contains the test class to be used.
 This value is optional if the test class is registered in `index.py` of the pytest-nuts plugin.
 Note that it can be relevant in which directory `pytest` is started if local test modules are used.
 Using `test_modules` allows you to write your own test classes. **Note: We currently do not support self-written test modules, since upcoming refactorings might introduce breaking changes.**

-`test_class`: The name of the python class which contains the tests that should be executed.
+`test_class`: The name of the Python class which contains the tests that should be executed.
 Note that currently every test in this class will be executed.

 `label`: Additional identifier that can be used to distinguish between multiple occurrences of the same
  test class in a test bundle.

 `test_execution`: Data that is exposed as part of the `nuts_parameters` property.
-By convention this contains additional information that is passed directly to the nornir task in the background.
+By convention, this contains additional information that is passed directly to the nornir task in the background.
 Therefore the key-value pairs must be consistent with the key-value pairs of the specific nornir task.
 As an example, the test definition `napalm_ping.py` calls a nornir task to execute napalm's ping-command.
 This allows the additional `max_drop` parameter in `test_execution`, since it is in turn pre-defined by napalm.